Persian Inscriptions on Indian Monuments

-Persian Inscriptions on Indian Monuments (نقش پارسی بر احجار هند) is a book written in Persian by Dr Ali Asghar Hekmat E Shirazi and published in 1956 and 1958 and 2013.
+Persian Inscriptions on Indian Monuments is a book written in Persian by Ali-Asghar Hekmat and published in 1956 and 1958 and 2013.
 New edition contains the Persian texts of more than 200 epigraphical inscriptions found on historical monuments in India, many of which are currently listed as national heritage sites or registered as UNESCO world heritage, published in Persian; an English edition is also being printed.

 Third edition

-After being forgotten for over 50 years, a third edition of the book has been printed by Dr. Mohammad Ajam. the absence of the book was felt particularly by students of the Persian language and literature, as well as linguistics.
-The new edition includes images of many of the inscriptions it describes, as well as a new seventh chapter consisting of five parts.

-The new edition of the book has been published under a different title: Persian Inscriptions on the Indian World Heritage Sites. because many of the stone inscriptions it describes have been preserved and registered as world heritage The new edition contains more than 120 images.
+After being forgotten for over 50 years, a third edition of the book has been printed by Mohammad Ajam. the absence of the book was felt particularly by students of the Persian language and literature, as well as linguistics.
+The new edition includes images of many of the inscriptions it describes, as well as a new seventh chapter consisting of five parts.The new edition of the book has been published under a different title: Persian Inscriptions on the Indian World Heritage Sites. because many of the stone inscriptions it describes have been preserved and registered as world heritage.
+The new edition contains more than 120 images.

 Book contents

 In India, Persian inscriptions are usually found on buildings such as mosques and tombs, or on secular edifices including forts, palaces, gateways, water tanks, wells, gardens and bridges.
 Certain movable objects such as seals, signets, vases and eating utensils often bear inscriptions too.
-Most pre-Mughal Indian Islamic and Persian inscriptions in India date from the last decade of the 12th century AD, when Muhammad Ghori (Guri) conquered Delhi and established his sultanate there.
+Most pre-Mughal Indian Islamic and Persian inscriptions in India date from the last decade of the 12th century AD, when Muhammad Ghori conquered Delhi and established his sultanate there.
 However, a small number of inscriptions have been found in Haryana, Gujarat and Kerala which bear earlier dates.

 In Persian, Arabic and (more recently) Urdu inscriptions found in India, the dynasties represented most prominently are the Mamluks, the Khaljis, the Tughluqs, the Sayyids, the Lodis, the Mughals and Surids.
 Many other regional dynasties also receive prominent representation in inscriptions within India.
-When the powerful Mughals and (Khorasanid) dynasties assumed power, they used Persian as the main language for all academic and administrative matters, including inscriptions, coins, official letters and many others.
+When the powerful Mughals (and Khorasanid) dynasties assumed power, they used Persian as the main language for all academic and administrative matters, including inscriptions, coins, official letters and many others.
 Under the later Mughals, many of the regional principalities became autonomous and continued using Persian as their official language.
 Later, when Urdu came into wider use, its existence was also recorded in inscriptions.